ehsanik/allenact/README.md

     - `ithor_arm_sensors.py` - Sensors which provide observations to our agents during training.
 E.g. the `RGBSensor` obtains RGB images from the environment and returns them for use by the agent.
     - `ithor_arm_tasks.py` - Definition of the `ArmPointNav` task, the reward definition and the function for calculating the goal achievement.
     - `ithor_arm_task_samplers.py` - Definition of the `ArmPointNavTaskSampler` samplers.
-Initializing the sampler, reading the json files from the dataset and randomly choosing a task datapoint from the dataset is defined in this file.
+Initializing the sampler, reading the json files from the dataset and randomly choosing a task is defined in this file.
-    - `ithor_arm_viz.py` - Standalone utility functions for visualization and logging the outputs of the models.
+    - `ithor_arm_viz.py` - Utility functions for visualization and logging the outputs of the models.

 </p>
 </details>